100 Randolph Hall 0238

 Team Leaders: Eli White and Chris Manning

-Communication Managers: Virginia Hyer and Chris Bonelli
+Communication Managers: Chris Bonelli and Josh Beckner

-Business Manager: Andrew Benoit
+Business Manager: Lucas Shoults

 For the EcoCAR 2 competition, HEVT chose to design and build a series-parallel plug-in hybrid electric vehicle (PHEV).
-This type of vehicle uses two different energy sources — an engine and two electric motors — to operate efficiently, maintain low petroleum energy consumption, and have a low impact on the environment.
+This type of vehicle uses two different energy sources — an engine and two electric motors — to operate efficiently, maintain low petroleum energy consumption and have a low impact on the environment.
 With this vehicle, the HEVT will be able to plug in and recharge the onboard battery pack with grid electricity, allowing the car to operate in all-electric mode.
 Since the vehicle attains only about 45 miles on a single charge, the HEVT is adding a GM 2.4 L flex fuel engine that uses E85 ethanol to extend its range.
 This engine will start automatically when the battery charge runs low, so the vehicle can operate solely on fuel energy until the next time the battery is recharged from the grid and all-electric mode can resume.
 By using these two energy sources to produce the series-parallel PHEV configuration, the HEVT achieves efficient power transfer to the wheels as the engine and electric motors are combined at different times.